bonigarcia/selenium-jupiter/README.md

 *Selenium-Jupiter* is typically used by tests.
 In that case, the scope of the dependency should be test (`<scope>test</scope>`).

-Once we have included this dependency, *Selenium-Jupiter* manages the WebDriver instances and inject them as parameters in your JUnit 5 tests:
+### Local browsers

+Once we have included this dependency, *Selenium-Jupiter* can be used to control local browsers programmatically using [Selenium WebDriver].
+To do that, we simply need to specify the flavor of the browser to be used by declaring `WebDriver` parameters in tests or constructors.
+For instance, we declare a `ChromeDriver` parameter to use Chrome, `FirefoxDriver` for Firefox, and so on.
+For instance:

 ```java
 import org.junit.jupiter.api.Test;